ying-teaching/python-book/docs/ch11_data_model/notes/data_model.md

 ## Too Much Redundancy

 Python is famous for its simplicity.
-But the following object-oriented programming code is horrible because
+But the following object-oriented programming code

-- each attribute is repeated THREE times
-- each attributed is repeated the fourth time in `__repr__`
-- each attributed is repeated the fifth time in `__eq__`

 ```python
 class Person: